 Honestly now: why wouldn’t you want to study in The Republic of Ireland?

-No, seriously: U.K.’s nice and quiet neighbour, but with a force of steel, seems like it was created especially for students from all around the world to come and study in their old, castle-like universities, and do their homework while searching for leprechaun gold, at the same time.
+No, seriously; the UK is a nice and quiet neighbour, but with a force of steel, it seems like it was created especially for students from all around the world to come and study in their old, castle-like universities, and do their homework while searching for leprechaun gold, at the same time.

-Yes!
-On paper, The Republic of Ireland is perfect.
-But how is it, when you get down to actually applying to a Master’s degree in its universities and colleges?
+On paper, the Republic of Ireland is perfect.
+But what's it like when you get down to actually applying to a Master’s degree in Irish universities and colleges?

 Ireland loves and welcomes international students